kakarot2905/notebookai/README.md

 # 📓 Notebook AI
-This project is deployed [here](https://notebook-ai-cp.vercel.app/) -Frontend on Vercel
+This project is deployed [here](https://notebook-ai-cp.vercel.app/)
+- Frontend on Vercel
--Backend on Render
+- Backend on Render
 You may experience some delay in reponse since its deployed in free tier plans, please wait for 1-2 mins at inital usage.

 ## 📌 About